Supersymmetric theory of stochastic dynamics: History and relation to other theories

 further enabled the extension of the theory to SDEs of arbitrary form and the identification of the spontaneous BRST supersymmetry breaking as a stochastic generalization of chaos.

-In parallel, the concept of the generalized transfer operator have been introduced in the dynamical systems theory.
+In parallel, the concept of the generalized transfer operator has been introduced in the dynamical systems theory.
 This concept underlies the stochastic evolution operator of STS and provides it with a solid and natural mathematical meaning.
 Similar constructions were studied in the theory of SDEs.

 The Parisi-Sourlas method has been recognized as a member of Witten-type or cohomological topological field theory, a class of models to which STS also belongs.

 Dynamical systems theory perspective

 Generalized transfer operator

 The physicist's way to look at a stochastic differential equation is essentially a continuous-time non-autonomous dynamical system that can be defined as: